ricardoc2016/iw-status-api/resources/docs/index.rst

 2003                       Parameter "string" MUST be a string with a maximum of 120 characters.

 3000                       This status message does not have the confirmation code received.
+3001                       Can't confirm anything with an anonymous status.

 4000                       Can't delete an anonymous status.